BlokasLabs/pisound-docs/Pisound-App.md

 To connect to a new device, click 'Scan' in the initial screen and wait for nearby devices to be discovered.
 Once you see your Raspberry Pi in the list (usually `raspberrypi` unless you changed its hostname), tap it to connect to it.
 In case it didn’t appear in the list, make sure that it is in discoverable mode and you may pull the list down or click the button that appears at the bottom in order to manually initiate a new scan of nearby devices.

-If when starting the app it was already successfully connected to some device before, it would attempt to automatically connect to that device once.
+If when starting the app it was previously successfully connected to some device, you may hit the Connect button to connect to that device.

-### MIDI Controllers
+### Parameters and MIDI

-At the moment a patch gets launched, the app connects all of the connected MIDI devices to the patch host, so you may immediately interact with the system.
+When a patch gets launched, the app connects all of the connected MIDI devices to the patch host, so you may immediately interact with the system, in case it reacts to MIDI messages.

-The built-in patches are organized in 8 MIDI CC's per page of controls.
-The numbering of CCs starts from 2 and CC 33 is skipped.
-That is because CC 0 is not usable  on some MIDI controllers and CC 1 and CC 33 messages are dedicated for the Modulation Wheel.

-The patches that have a MIDI parameter listing have a 'MIDI' button at the top right of the patch view which opens the full list of the controllable patch parameters.

-We suggest programming your MIDI controller's controls in the same way as described above, but you may map it according to the MIDI parameter list to your convenience.
+To have the parameters displayed in the app, the patch must contain the parameter definitions and load the appropriate plugin.

+#### Pure Data

+The Pure Data patches must contain a `[monorack patch_name]` object as well as the [parameter definitions](#parameter-definitions), named `patch_name-module.json` and `patch_name-rack.json`, described below in the same folder as the blokas.yml file.
+The patch_name part must be a single word without spaces and must match between the monorack object and .json files.

+Also, for convenience, the `[monorack]` object has a 'refresh' button visible in PD GUI to force reload of parameter definitions without restarting the patch.
+If after refreshing you don't see the expected changes, check for syntax errors in the definition files.

+For the virtual MIDI keyboard to appear in the app when the patch is launched, it must contain `[notein]` and/or `[r notes]` object in some .pd file in the patch folder.

 ### Starting a Patch